Achilles fights the Ethiopian king Memnon, watched by their divine mothers Thetis and Eos.

 Marble statue of Odysseus.

-From the Antikythera shipwreck.
+Antikythera shipwreck (see Medusa part 1).
 Height 203 cm.

 Bearded Odysseus strides to the left, but turns his head to the